Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD

-These relations between the form factors and Wilson coefficients remain unchanged by the allowance of further interactions from the standard model.
-This can be seen by taking the NR limit of \eqref{eqn:3ptvertSM}, the 4-current $j \mapsto j +j'$ where $j'$ includes the new form factors and their expanded Lorentz structures, for the time component of the current one obtains,
+The relations between the form factors and Wilson coefficients remain unchanged upon allowing further interactions from the SM.
+To see this, we take the small-$q^2$ limit of Eq.~(\ref{eqn:3ptvertSM}), after substituting Eq.~(\ref{eq:f3}), by expanding the form factors in $q^2$.
+Retaining terms through $\mathcal{O}(q^2/m^3)$, we thus have